Adoption After Infertility Counseling | Transitioning to Adoption | Dancing Bee Counseling Madison WI

 Home Study Preparation

-The home study can feel intrusive and anxiety-producing, especially after years of invasive fertility treatment.
-I help you prepare emotionally for this process and what it asks of you.
+The home study can feel intrusive, especially after years of medical scrutiny.
+I help you prepare emotionally for the process and understand what to expect.

 The Adoption Wait